 If travelling by bus or train you will find that the Grand Theatre is walking distance from both stations.
 Bus routes can be found via the National Express and Train routes can be found via National Rail Enquiries.

 If travelling from overseas you should check the latest advice for travellers

 Once you graduate you become alumni of the University of Wolverhampton and members of the Alumni Association.

-Our Alumni Association community is more than 140,000 graduates strong from over 130 countires worldwide.
+Our alumni community is more than 140,000 graduates strong from over 130 countires worldwide.

 It's like the Students' Union for you after graduation, here to support you for life, both professionally and socially, including professional networking, career support, invitation to professional and social events, and providing help organising reunions.

-Also, there is a host of ways in which you can give back and support your alma mater, whether it be by becoming a mentor, providing a class talk to current students, writing a career case study, and more.
+Also, there is a host of ways in which you can give back and support your alma mater, whether it be by becoming a mentor, providing a talk, writing a career case study, and more.